 Review Your Study Habits

-You’ll be surprised to find out the real answer as most students prefer not believing that they’ll remember all the answers come test time.
+You’ll be surprised to find out the real answer as most students prefer not to believe that they’ll remember all the answers come test time.

-Instead, work to develop each of the study habits below and you’ll start to see a difference in your GPA, as well as your ability to learn information.
+Instead, work to develop each of the study habits below, and you’ll start to see a difference in your GPA and your ability to learn information.

 A few helpful tips: